I am science because I want to breed more new elite Brassica vegetable varieties and make people more healthy.

 “There are several ways to target cancer cells.
 Even on campus, there are different groups that are trying to target cancer cells differently and, in my experience, every strategy has advantages and limitations,” said Porciani.
 “What I see for this aptamer strategy is that it can provide new molecules that can bind to receptors, and it can also identify new tumor biomarkers.”

-Porciani’s portion of the project includes using the advanced microscopy capabilities of the MU Molecular Cytology Core to visualize the kinds of receptors on the surface of cancer cells.
+Porciani’s portion of the project includes using the advanced microscopy capabilities of the MU Advanced Light Microscopy Core to visualize the kinds of receptors on the surface of cancer cells.
 This information can be very telling in identifying receptors that are specific only to cancerous cells.

 What the future holds